ahuang-cs/Membership/docs/docs/galas/add-a-gala.md

+---
+sidebar_label: Add a new gala
+sidebar_position: 1
+---

-# Adding a gala to the Membership System.
+# Adding a gala to the Membership System

 It's really easy to add a gala to the Membership System.